As an angler, the excitement that comes with catching the rare-looking Palomino trout is profound.

 But many anglers are not keen on giving up their Palomino honey holes…and who could blame them?

 Fish hatcheries, especially in Pennsylvania, Maryland, and West Virginia artificially breed and hybridize rainbow trout and regularly stock them in surrounding water bodies.
-These stocking schedules change each year, so it’s always best to consult with your local DNR office.

 What Do Palomino Trout Eat?